AuReMe/esmecata/README.md

 `esmecata_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).
 It also gets the metadata associated with the command used with esmecata and the dependencies.

 `stat_number_proteome.tsv` is a tabulated file containing the number of proteomes found for each observation name.

+`taxon_status.tsv` is a tabulated file indicating for the different observation names, for which reason their associated taxon names were selected or discarded.

 ### EsMeCaTa clustering